kenziejoy/frontend-nanodegree-mobile-portfolio/README.md

 I made the following improvements

-* Reduced the number of pizzas created from 200 to 40
+* Calcualted the number of pizzas needed using screen.height
 * In the UpdatePositions function I changed the select all to get elements by class name and took a major calculation out of the interior function scope.
 I also moved several variables out of the loop
+* Moved the pizzasDiv variable our of the for loop
-* I created an outside variable to ease calculations in the change pizza size.
+* I created an outside variable to ease calculations in the change pizza size function.
 I also moved some variables out of the loop
+* Declared and moved the elem, movingPizzas and numberOfPizzas variables outside the for loop